udacity/nd013-c1-vision-starter/README.md

 ## Prerequisites

+The following python libraries are required:
+- Cython
+- jupyter
+- matplotlib
+- Pillow
+- ray
+- waymo-open-dataset-tf-2-5-0

+tensorflow and CUDA are required as well.
 ### Local Setup

 For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).